surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ### Next Steps
 Once you have Setup the Database connection you can further take up the process by following below steps:

-  - Creating a Project to control data  in model
+  - Create Project to control data  in model

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNzUzOTgyMSw0Mzg3NDYwNzMsMjEwND
+eyJoaXN0b3J5IjpbMTg1Mjc2NzI3OSw0Mzg3NDYwNzMsMjEwND
 cwMjA0LC0xMzk3NjkzNDI2LC0xNzUwMjg3NjUzXX0=
 -->